cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 </html>
 ```

 The comment `//Add validateUsername(jsonData.username) to the next version.
-Unfortunately, there was no time to implement it...` gives us an useful information.
-The username field is not validated at all.
+Unfortunately, there was no time to implement it...` gives us an useful information:
+- ==**The username field is not validated at all.**==

 The line  `document.getElementById('username').innerHTML = '${jsonData.username}, your personal quote is:';` basically changes the innerHTML of the element with the id = username.

-So, by the fact that the username is not validated this opens the door to an `XSS attack (Cross Side Scripting)`.
+So, **==the fact that the username is not validated opens the door to an==** `XSS attack (Cross Side Scripting)`.
-- This because we can inject javascript code that is not validated and so processed and executed by the WebView
+- This because we can inject javascript code, by the fact that the content of username is not validated and so processed and executed by the WebView.

 We know that `.innerHTML` doesn't allow the injection of tags like `<script>` so we need to use the tag `<img>` and try to trigger an error with the event `onerror`.